rsandel94/MyCypressApp/README.md

 });

 ![test2](pic3.PNG)
+confirmation of test cases for all food items

 ### Test 3: The Gender Field
 Now, we check the radio button value and then validate the expectations using the check API.